troglobit/finit/README.md

 [process supervision](https://en.wikipedia.org/wiki/Process_supervision)
 similar to that of D.J.
 Bernstein's [daemontools](http://cr.yp.to/daemontools.html) and Gerrit Pape's [runit](http://smarden.org/runit/).
-Its focus is on small and embedded GNU/Linux systems, although fully functional on standard server and desktop installations.
+The focus of Finit is on small and embedded GNU/Linux systems, although it is fully functional for standard server and desktop installations as well.

+Finit has a low overhead because it is written entirely in C.  System setup, otherwise commonly done with scripts, is instead done using a slimmed down set of system calls directly to the C-library.
+As soon as basic setup is done, Finit launches services in parllel and monitor them continouosuly, i.e. automatically restart them if they fail.

-Finit is fast because it is "scripted" with C and starts services in parallel.
-Services are supervised and automatically restarted if they fail.
-Services can have callbacks that are called before a service is (re)started.
+Alls services can have callbacks that are called before a service is (re)started.
 For instance, before attempting to start a heavily resource intensive service like IPsec or OpenVPN, a callback can check if the outbound interface is up and has an IP address, or just check if the service is disabled -- much like what a SysV init start script usually does.

-To extend finit with new functionality, hooks can be added at certain points in the boot process that execute in sequence, which is useful for certain satisfying preconditions or for synchronization purposes.
-One can also create plugins to functionality to suit your own needs, the initctl compatibility plugin that comes with finit is one such plugin.
+To extend finit with new functionality, hooks in the bootstrap phase can be added that execute in sequence, useful for satisfying preconditions or for synchronization purposes.
+Functionality can also be added with plugins, the initctl compatibility plugin that comes with finit is one such plugin.

 Finit is not only fast, it's arguably one of the easiest to get started with.
-A complete system can be booted with one simple configuration file, `/etc/finit.conf`, see below for syntax.
+A complete system can be booted with one simple configuration file, `/etc/finit.conf`, see below for syntax and examples.

 Features